testillano/h2agent/README.md

 Request *URI* path (percent-encoded) to match depending on the algorithm selected.
 It includes possible query parameters, depending on matching filters provided for them.

 <u>*Empty string is accepted*</u>, and is reserved to configure an optional default provision, something which could be specially useful to define the fall back provision if no matching entry is found.
 So, you could configure defaults for each method, just putting an empty *request URI* or omitting this optional field.
 Default provisions could evolve through states (in/out) but at least "initial" is again mandatory to be processed.

+##### requestSchemaId

+We could optionally validate requests against a `json` schema.
+Schemas are identified by string name and configured through [command line](#command-line) or [REST API](#management-interface).
+When a referenced schema identifier is not yet registered, the provision processing will ignore it with a warning.
+This allows to enable schemas validation on the fly after traffic flow initiation, or disable them before termination.

 ##### responseHeaders